untitled-pit-group/foxhound/doc/API.rst

 :Summary: List all in-progress uploads.
 :Params: None.
-:Response: An array of upload objects, containing these keys:
+:Response: An array of Upload_ objects.

-    id
-        The upload ID.
-    name
-        The display filename provided at the beginning of the upload. progress
-        A float value in range [0, 1] representing the upload progress.
 :Errors: None.

 ==========